 Throughout the spring, summer, and fall you can find amazing events, entertainment, and other attractions from the following community organizations and businesses.

-Roger Williams National Memorial is located on 282 North Main Street in Providence.
+Roger Williams National Memorial is located at 282 North Main Street in Providence.
 Here you can discover Roger Williams, the founder of Providence and an early proponent of Freedom of Religion.

 Rhode Island’s only museum especially for children and their families.
 Providence Children’s Museum is a hands-on place where kids, ages 1-11, and grown-ups play and learn together.